kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 Note that you don't need to specify the task type.
 PQL automatically detects it based on whether you're predicting a condition (binary), categories (multi-class), numbers (regression), or ranked lists (recommendation).

+## Best-Practices

+- Use target filters to filter which events to aggregate
+- Use entity filter to filter which historical examples to learn from
+- Make sure to include temporal entity filters in zero-valued aggregations such as `SUM` or `COUNT`
+- Ensure value formats match column data types in conditions (e.g., `'US'` for strings, `1990-01-01` for dates)
+- It might be non-trivial to pick appropriate `<start_offset>` and `<end_offset>` values.
+  Choose meaningful time windows that align with domain knowledge and account for event frequency.
+  For example, in an e-commerce dataset, predicting churn based on the next seven days might be unrealistic.
+  Play around with different time windows and see how it affects the prediction.
+- When running a predictive query via `predict` or `evaluate` tools, use `run_mode="fast"` for initial exploration, reserve `run_mode="best"` for final production queries
+- The entity IDs in the `evaluate` tool have no impact on the output metrics.
+  Instead, a number of test entities with known historical ground-truth labels will be sampled for evaluation.
+- Choose anchor times that represent realistic prediction scenarios.
+  Use `anchor_time='entity'` for static predictions to prevent temporal leakage if entities denote temporal facts.
+- Tune the `max_pq_iterations` argument if you see that the model fails to find sufficient number of in-context examples w.r.t. the `run_mode`, i.e. 1000 for `'fast'`, 5000 for `'normal'` and 10000 for `'best'`

 ## Examples